nradulovic/nanocoop/README.md

 Configuration option `CONFIG_NUM_OF_NC_TASKS` is used to specify the maximum amount of concurrent tasks in the system.
 Note that tasks can be deleted, too.
-So if you are not executing all tasks at the same time you can set this number to the maximum number of active tasks in order to save RAM memory.
+So if the system is not executing all tasks at the same time then this number can be set to the maximum number of active tasks in order to save RAM memory.

 Configuration option `CONFIG_NUM_OF_PRIO_LEVELS` is used to specify the number of task priority levels.
 It is preferred that this configuration option is held